Axter-com/TranslateFileNames/README.md

 For most use cases, this value should be left empty.
 If populated, use [ISO 639-1](https://wikipedia.org/wiki/List_of_ISO_639-1_codes) link to get desired language code.

+#### Sortable File List

+The list view has multiple columns, and the list can be sorted by any column by clicking on the column header.

 [![Screenshot2](doc/screenshot2.png)](https://github.com/David-Maisonave/TranslateFileNames)

 # Console Program